 Please note, the lines corresponding to your button order settings.

-Do you have any questions on using Galaxy S20 navigation gestures on Galaxy S20, S20+, and S20 Ultra?
+Do you have any questions about using Galaxy S20 navigation gestures on Galaxy S20, S20+, and S20 Ultra?

-If you have any questions on using Galaxy S20 navigation gestures on Galaxy S20, S20+, and S20 Ultra, please let us know in the comment box below.
+If you have any questions about using Galaxy S20 navigation gestures on Galaxy S20, S20+, and S20 Ultra, please let us know in the comment box below.

 The community will help you get the answer.

-If you have any questions on Galaxy S20, you may check other Galaxy S20 guides:
+If you have any questions about Galaxy S20, you may check other Galaxy S20 guides:

 - Galaxy S20 new features guides.